jinudotdev/Roastmaster/README.md

 ## Long‑Term Vision
 The long‑term goal for Core is to move away from fixed targets and instead roast toward a desired taste profile, given enough roast and cupping data.
 Given a target flavor and current conditions (room temperature, humidity, bean age, etc.), Core is meant to return the exact numbers needed at each stage of the roast.

 Ideally, hundreds of roast curves, along all sorts of room conditions and bean types, would make for a stellar model.
-Just like a real coffee roaster learning through experience, RoastMaster is doing the same thing, so think of it as a Trainee, Apprentice, then a Coworker that you can bounce ideas off of (Cupping, however, is still up to you 🙂)
+Just like a real coffee roaster learns through experience, RoastMaster is doing the same, so think of it as a Trainee, Apprentice, then a Coworker that you can bounce ideas off of (Cupping, however, is still up to you 🙂)

 ## Installation
 See HOWTOINSTALL.txt for setup instructions.